antlr/antlr4/doc/building-antlr.md

 Note that ANTLR is written in itself, which is why maven downloads antlr4-4.5.jar for boostrapping 4.5.2-SNAPSHOT purposes.

 ## Building without testing
-To build without running the tests (saves more than 30 mins), do this:
+To build without running the tests (saves a lot of time), do this:

 ```bash
 mvn -DskipTests install